 Describe any positive impacts your proposal has on safeguarding and corporate parenting Describe any negative impacts your proposal has on safeguarding and corporate parenting What will you do/ have you done to mitigate any negative impacts or better contribute to positive impacts?
 Safeguarding Grants are awarded to organisations that assist children in need either through their health or social deprivation.
-Awards are also made to community children's groups that assist in their integration in social patterns No negative impact Corporate Parenting Not applicable to the Trust informed/changed the development of the proposal so far and what will you be doing in future? groups in their pursuit of enhancing the Investment and Risk Strategies at ne culture, environment and personal w es are positive in that they support individually as are positive in that they support individually as a support individually as a support individually as a support individually as a support in the sup ographic remits.
+Awards are also made to community children's groups that assist in their integration in social patterns No negative impact Corporate Parenting Not applicable to the Trust informed/changed the develo opment of the proposal so far and I what will you be doing in future? groups in their pursuit of enhancing the Investment and Risk Strategies a ne culture, environment and personal w es are positive in that they support indivi- rellbeing of people covered by their dem mount of investment returns to provide f ds. nographic remits.
 The application of 7.
 Actions.
-As a result of compaphicable. leting this form are there any furt her actions you will be undertakin g?
+As a result of comp applicable. leting this form are there any furt her actions you will be undertakin g?
 Please detail them below, if What are you going to do When are you going to do it?
-Who is responsible Progress N/A his proposal will need to be moni ere you will report the results of the tored and reviewed.
-Please specif he review. y the date at which you will The impacts of this proposal will be evaluated on: The application of the Trust fund policies are reported in the financial statements of those trusts at each financial year-end.
+Who is responsible Progress N/A his proposal will need to be moni ere you will report the results of t tored and reviewed.
+Please specif he review. y the date at which you will The impacts of this proposal wi ll be evaluated on: The application of the Trust fund policies are reported in the financial statements of those trusts at each financial year-end. •